-Managing statistics on tables in SQL Data Warehouse
+Table statistics in Azure SQL Data Warehouse

-The following are recommendations for different scenarios:
+The following are recommendations updating statistics:

 |Frequency of stats updates||Conservative: Daily